-Why Hire A Local Attorney Instead Of A Non-Attorney or Out-Of-State Law Firm?
+Why Hire a Local Disability Lawyer Instead of a Non-Attorney or Out-of-State Law Firm?

 The other reason is that we are attorneys.
 There are some non-attorney disability groups that also handle cases.
 I guess I could just basically say that if you had a choice between hiring an attorney or a non-attorney and the cost would be the same, the answer should be pretty obvious that you should hire an attorney according to my opinion.

 You Could Have a Higher Chance of Winning with a Disability Attorney

 The other reason is that when somebody does have representation, according to Social Security’s statistics, one has a higher chance of winning with representation than without.